gerrit3699/gerrit3699.github.io/_pages/en/book.md

   <section class="section-shell">
     <div class="book-block">
       <p class="display-kicker">Current status</p>
-      <h2 class="section-heading-display">Already substantial.
-Still being completed.</h2>
+      <h2 class="section-heading-display">In final revision before first public release.</h2>

       <div class="body-copy">
         <p>
           This book is not merely an idea or a placeholder.
-          A substantial manuscript already exists.
+          Its inner structure and core body already exist.
         </p>

         <p>
-          What is now in progress is a fuller revised edition: not a replacement by a different book, but a clearer, deeper, and more unified version of the same inner body.
+          What is happening now is the last major revision phase: a clearer, deeper, and more unified shaping of the book before its first public release.
         </p>

         <p>
-          What will appear here later is not the book’s first existence, but its more fully led and more fully condensed public form.
+          The public version is therefore not online yet.
+          It is currently being brought into its final readable form.
         </p>
       </div>

       <div class="status-box">
         <p class="status-label">Status</p>
         <p>
-          The manuscript exists.
-          The revised and larger public edition is still being completed.
+          No public edition is online yet.
+          The first release is in final revision and will likely take a few more weeks.
         </p>
       </div>
     </div>